The Role of Symmetry in Optimizing Overparameterized Networks: Experiments

 \subsection{Student-Teacher Experiments}

-These experiments test whether the Hessian improvements predicted by our theory persist at practical scale and across architectures. \cref{fig:mlp_cnn} shows MLP students trained with SGD and Adam: condition number, top eigenvalue, AM/GM ratio, and steps to convergence all improve monotonically with width.
-The same trends hold across depths (Appendix~\ref{app:experiments}).
-CNN and Transformer results (\cref{fig:cnn_lm}, Appendix~\ref{app:experiments}) show the same monotone improvement; our theory applies directly to the MLP subspace of Transformer weights, which comprises the majority of parameters.
+These experiments test whether the Hessian improvements predicted by our theory persist at practical scale and across architectures.
+We train student networks of increasing width and compute Hessian properties at convergence. \cref{fig:mlp_cnn} shows MLP students trained with SGD and Adam: condition number, top eigenvalue, AM/GM ratio, and steps to convergence all improve monotonically with width.
+The same trends hold across depths (~\cref{fig:mlp_depth}).
+CNN and Transformer results (\cref{fig:cnn_lm}) show the same improvement; our theory applies directly to the MLP subspace of Transformer weights, which comprises the majority of parameters. \FloatBarrier